Understanding Common Claim Denial Reasons

 Communicate Effectively with Your Insurer

 Respond promptly to all requests for information.
 Keep records of every conversation and email, including dates, times, representative names, and discussion summaries.
-Follow up in writing after important phone conversations: "Per our call on [date] with [representative], I understand that [summary]."
+Follow up in writing after important phone conversations to create a paper trail.
+Consider reviewing our essential questions to ask your insurer to make sure your policy is set up to protect you before a claim ever happens.

 For a complete walkthrough of the claims process from start to finish — including how to work with adjusters and negotiate a fair settlement — review our guide on how to file a car insurance claim.